ckynlab/PipeIT/README.md

 * 1.2.2-3 Bug fixes
 * 1.2.4   Added Exome Aggregation Consortium (ExAC) in the annotation and filtering in the tumor only analysis
 * 1.2.5-6 Bug fixes
+* 1.2.7   "Standard" Pool of normals for the Tumor-only workflow removed, now the user submitted Pool of normal is no longer optional.
+More bug fixes.